WHEN TO GO

 Passports and Visas

 British citizens must have a valid passport to visit the Dominican Republic.
-You’ll need a tourist visa card, too.
-You can pick one up when you get there for US$10, or from the Embassy of the Dominican Republic in London.
+A tourist visa card is required for entry and is included in the cost of your holiday, so you won't be expected to pay for this on arrival.
 For the most up-to-date passport and visa info, visit www.gov.uk/foreign-travel-advice/dominican-republic/entry-requirements

 For more information visit the Foreign Office website - www.fco.gov.uk/en/